TestGorilla LogoTestGorilla Logo

 Two behavioral skills that are especially important for SQL positions are problem-solving and critical thinking.
 Experienced SQL experts should think outside the box and apply these skills to overcome obstacles.
 Tricky SQL questions present a great way to assess an individual’s ability to do this, as they generally require more thought and expertise than basic SQL interview questions

 If problem-solving and critical thinking are especially important for your position, you can add tricky SQL questions directly targeting these.
-You can also use TestGorilla’s Problem solving test and other behavioral assessments for deeper insights.
+You can also use TestGorilla’s Problem solving test (preview below) and other behavioral assessments for deeper insights.

 Evaluating a candidate’s ability to perform under pressure